 When the total collected is given to the charity you must include a schedule with the following information for each employee who has donated:

 - tax reference

-- amount donated to that charity through the scheme for the year
+- amount donated for the year

-If you do not pay income tax
+If you don't pay income tax

 If you are below the tax threshold, exempt from income tax or a zero rated company you should not use these schemes, but just pay the charity the amount you want it to receive.

 If you do make a payment using the above schemes you will have to pay income tax of the amount that the charity receives from the taxes office.

 A 10% company would need to pay half of the amount the charity claims back.